Electric Magnetic Field Generation | White Paper

 Figure 16 – Identification of error sources in an immunity setup

-Last but not least the total cost of ownership of the RadiField is very attractive in comparison with atraditional setup.
-For this we have made a comparison table to compare the RadiField with a number of other combinations of amplifiers and antennas.
-Not only the base price of the unit is approximately 50% lower than for conventional setups also maintenance is lower due to less wear and tear and no need for separate calibration of cable losses, antenna gain, coupler and RF power meters.
-Less easy to value is the time needed for installation and re-installation (e.g. antenna switch) and mistakes that can easily be
+Finally, the RadiField offers an attractive total cost of ownership compared to traditional setups.
+A comparison table has been created to compare the RadiField with other combinations of amplifiers and antennas.
+The unit’s base price is approximately 50% lower than conventional setups, and maintenance costs are reduced due to less wear and tear and no need for separate calibration of cable losses, antenna gain, coupler, and RF power meters.
+Although the time required for installation and re-installation (e.g. antenna switch) and potential errors due to the complexity of conventional systems are difficult to quantify.
+For the comparison, similar setups are defined as follows:

 Conventional Setup contains: